Mesoscopic Modeling of Structure-Transport Relationships in Dense CNT Films Containing Amorphous Carbon: Methodology

 As the system is modeled as a purely resistive network of Ohmic CNTs obeying Kirchhoff's law, the total current transmitted through the film is conserved.
 It is therefore computed by summing all currents crossing the $xy$-plane at mid-height.

-We considered two cases: (\textit{i}) all CNTs are metallic, and (\textit{ii}) since many CNT chiralities are semiconducting, only one third of the tubes are randomly selected as being metallic, while the remaining semiconducting ones are assumed to be non-conductive under the 0.5~V bias applied here.
-In the present model, the electrical conductance of each connection is treated as Ohmic and independent of the carrier statistics, such that both the fully metallic and partially metallic networks follow the same linear transport scheme.
-In reality, when only one third of the CNTs are metallic, the system would likely operate in a mixed regime where quantum conduction along metallic paths coexists with thermally activated hopping across semiconducting barriers~\cite{yanagi2010transport,jiang2018ultrahigh}.
+We considered two cases: (\textit{i}) all CNTs are metallic, and (\textit{ii}) since many CNT chiralities are semiconducting, only one-third of the tubes are randomly selected as being metallic, while the remaining semiconducting ones are assumed to be non-conductive under the 0.5~V bias applied here.
+While specific chiralities are used to define CNT geometries in the film construction, the subsequent electrical transport calculations are independent of chirality and depend only on the nanotube diameter.
+In the present model, the electrical conductance of each connection is treated as Ohmic and independent of the carrier statistics, so that the fully metallic and partially metallic networks follow the same linear transport scheme.
+In reality, when only one-third of the CNTs are metallic, the system would likely operate in a mixed regime where quantum conduction along metallic paths coexists with thermally activated hopping across semiconducting barriers~\cite{yanagi2010transport,jiang2018ultrahigh}.
 Such effects are not explicitly captured here, but are expected to primarily rescale the overall conductance without altering the qualitative trends observed between structural descriptors and transport efficiency.

-After solving the linear system given by Eq.~(\ref{linear}), we extract the set of bonds that carry a significant current and reconstruct the connected subgraph linking the source and drain electrodes in order to identify the available dominant conduction pathways within the network.
-The possible contributions of aC particles to the total film conductivity are neglected in the present analysis.
+After solving the linear system given by Eq.~(\ref{linear}), we extract the set of bonds that carry a significant current and reconstruct the connected subgraph linking the source and drain electrodes to identify the available dominant conduction pathways within the network.
+We treat aC particles as electrically inactive inclusions, affecting the network morphology but not contributing directly to the total film conductivity, under the assumption that their conductivity is much lower than that of CNTs; their inclusion as conductive elements can nevertheless be straightforwardly implemented within the same framework in future work.